Guide To Hiking Rattlesnake Arches

 Check out our page for more information and resources on practicing environmental stewardship in the desert backcountry.

-Please practice Leave No Trace and help teach others new to the outdoors, too!
+Please practice Leave No Trace and help teach others new to the outdoors, too.

-Rattlesnake Arches is a great hike for outdoor adventurers looking for something new and exciting to explore in Colorado.
-This canyon offers beautiful scenery and a chance to see some amazing geological formations, including eight natural arches.
+Rattlesnake Arches is a great hike for outdoor adventurers looking for something new and exciting to explore in Western Colorado.

 Be safe and happy hiking!